-Ryan Swenson brings a life-long passion for helping others and widespread experience to his role as a financial analyst at Cary Stamp & Co.
+Ryan Swenson brings a life-long passion for helping others and widespread experience to his role as a financial advisor at Cary Stamp & Co.
 He credits his family and life in the small town of Fosston, MN for his energy and enthusiasm.
 “I’m glad and thankful for where I grew up because it gave me the opportunity to build character and develop patience and planning skills,” he said.

 As the son of a pastor and a teacher who regularly welcomed foster children, Ryan learned empathy and compassion at an early age.
 “My parents always included me and my two siblings in the discussion when foster kids were joining us, and I learned how fulfilling it is to help people,” he explained.
 At the same time, Ryan was focused on sports, playing football and basketball and running track competitively and enjoying golf in his spare time.
 His athletic career carried over to college where he played basketball and football each for a year before graduating with a bachelor’s degree in business and entrepreneurship/small business from Bemidji State University.

 Professionally, Ryan tested his skills in a number of arenas before finding his way to financial planning.
 Immediately after college, he went back to school to earn a diploma in construction and electricity and worked as a union electrician with plans to become a master electrician and run his own business.
 He then spent a couple of years as an admissions representative at Northwood University in West Palm Beach, FL where he honed his interpersonal skills.
 Then it was on to Staples Business Advantage and consulting with companies and negotiating contracts to meet their needs.
 At that point, Ryan decided it was time to re-evaluate, and he discovered an entryway to financial planning with Edward Jones knowing it would give him the chance to work closely with clients and build relationships.